Burford farmer helps spread the word about colon cancer screening

-Talk to your healthcare provider today about getting checked for colon cancer with a take-home FOBT kit.
-Anyone who doesn’t have a healthcare provider can call Telehealth Ontario’s colon cancer screening line at 1-866-828-9213 for information on how to obtain at kit.
+The at-home test is available through healthcare providers such as family doctors and nurse practitioners.
+Anyone who doesn’t have a healthcare provider can call Telehealth Ontario’s colon cancer screening line at 1-866-828-9213 for information on how to obtain one.